Model Advanced Settings

 Storage Mode: The options for storage mode include MOLAP and ROLAP.

-Notification Table: For Rolap storage mode, you can specify a table within the application database from which to listen for data changes.
-Any changes detected in that table will cause this partition to automatically refresh.
+Notification Table: For ROLAP storage mode, you can specify a table, or a set of tables, delimited with commas (,) within the application database from which to listen for data changes.
+Any changes detected in those tables will cause this partition to automatically refresh.

 Partition Mode: The partition mode can be specified if the Model uses a Time Dimension.
 The partition Model can be set to the following properties: